Lowclouds/logtag/README.md

 This will log if TRTL_SETTINGS is set, but if not, then only if NTRP_PROGRESS **and** NTRP_SETTINGS are set.
 Obviously, putting LogTag.ALLOF first in the list of tags will make it operate just like setting LogTag.ALLOF globably.
 Note that LogTag.ALLOF does not have to be set in this case, its mere presence turns the mode on or off for this one log statement.
 Indeed, if you use it in the log statement, then it usually **should not** be set.

 # The puts macro
-When you install logtag, the devDependencies will now pull in the chunks babel needed to use the macro.
+When you install logtag, its dependencies will pull in the chunks of babel needed to use the macro.
 If you download the project from github, you'll need node v22 to run the macro tests.

+**Important: create a babel.config.json file!!!**

+There is a sample-babel-config.json file in the package directory which you can copy and rename into your project root, or use it as a template to modify existing your babel config.
+If you forget this step, **nothing** will happen.

 ## Configuration
 This is installed alongside logtag.js as puts.macro. puts.macro is a babel-plugin-macro which can morph the puts(...) call at build time to optimize the test, to swap out either the test or the log function, or to remove the entire call.
 It supports the following options: